 We offer a variety of programs that allow you to experience our students, faculty, staff and campus facilities firsthand.
 Make plans now to attend one of our many visitation options being offered.

 Submit the FAFSA for need-based federal and college based grants, work-study and loans.
 If you file your FAFSA by March 1, you will receive priority for campus-based federal funding.
+(December 1 for Spring semester)

 The SUNY Cortland FAFSA code is 002843.